AxaFrance/SlimFaas/README.md

 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
 - Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
+- REST API that show the status of your functions and allow to wake up your infrastructure
+  - Very useful to inform end users that your infrastructure is starting
 - Simple to install: just deploy a standard pod
   - No impact on your current kubernetes manifests: just add an annotation to the pod you want to auto-scale
-- Very Slim and very Fast
+- Very **Slim** and very **Fast**

 ![slim-faas-ram-cpu.png](https://github.com/AxaFrance/SlimFaas/blob/main/documentation/slim-faas-ram-cpu.png)